tschaka21/Chess-and-AI/README.md

 Complete Chess Game: Implements all standard chess rules.
-Sound Effects: Enjoy an immersive experience with sound effects for moves, captures, and check/checkmate notifications.
+With sound effects for moves, captures, and check/checkmate notifications.
 Customizable Board Colors: Choose from a variety of board color themes to personalize your game.
 Board Position Recognition: A PyTorch model that recognizes the board position and translates it into FEN notation.
 Best Move Calculation: Once the board position is translated into FEN notation, the best move is determined.